oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/docs/eksdemo-secondary-cidr-and-cni-custom-netwoking/1-vpc-secondary-cidr-and-subnets.md

 ```

 #### Create Subnets in the Secondary CIDR Block

+Create 3 subnets in the Secondary CIDR block with `/19` mask, so we can have available IP count of `3*8190` or `24570` for our pods.

 ```bash
 # Control the variables before creating the subnets
 echo "Provided Vars (for later export):\nexport AZ1=$AZ1\nexport AZ2=$AZ2\nexport AZ3=$AZ3\nexport AZ1_CIDR=$AZ1_CIDR\nexport AZ2_CIDR=$AZ2_CIDR\nexport AZ3_CIDR=$AZ3_CIDR\n"